wfp/editorial-guide/index.md

 ---
 layout: page
-title: WFP Style Guide
+title: WFP style guide
 ---

-This World Food Programme (WFP) Style Guide sets out the style conventions used in WFP and advises on usage.
-It is intended as a resource for authors writing in English and for authors who want their documents to conform to WFP style.
+This World Food Programme (WFP) style guide sets out the writing conventions used in WFP documents and advises on usage.
+It is intended as a resource for authors writing in English and for authors who want their documents to conform to WFP writing conventions..

-The aim is to help authors to produce clear, consistent, readable texts that are accessible to an audience that varies enormously in terms of language and culture.
+The aim is to help authors to produce clear, consistent, readable texts that are accessible to an audience that varies enormously in language and culture.

-Writers should bear in mind that many of those who read WFP documents in English are not mother-tongue users of English.
-Many documents have to be translated into the other official languages – Arabic, French and Spanish – and often into Russian, Chinese and Portuguese.
+WWriters should bear in mind that many of those who read WFP documents in English are not mother-tongue users of English.
+Many English documents are translated into the other official languages Arabic, French and Spanish and often into Russian, Chinese and Portuguese..

-Adjust the discourse to intended readers.
-Do not assume they have technical knowledge.
-Avoid jargon (see "[things to avoid](content/more-information-on-things-to-avoid/)").
-Be clear and concise.
-Present ideas in a logical sequence.
+Aim your documents at a general audience.
+Do not assume that readers have technical knowledge.
+Avoid jargon.
+Be clear and concise, but provide sufficient context so that what you write may be readily understood.
+Every document tells a story, and every story has a beginning, middle and end.
+Present ideas in a logical sequence..

 Aim for clarity, accuracy, continuity and consistency.

 ## For further information

-* Preferred word forms and spellings, acronyms, names of countries and WFP organizational acronyms may be found on the WFP/FAO portal at [http://www.fao.org/faoterm/en/](http://www.fao.org/faoterm/en/).
+* Preferred word forms and spellings, acronyms, names of countries and WFP organizational acronyms may be found on the FAO TERM Portal at http://www.fao.org/faoterm/en/
-* Use the latest edition of the [Shorter Oxford English Dictionary](https://en.wikipedia.org/wiki/Shorter_Oxford_English_Dictionary), the [Concise Oxford English Dictionary](https://en.wikipedia.org/wiki/Concise_Oxford_English_Dictionary) – or the [Oxford English Dictionary](http://www.oed.com/), all of which are available online.

 * [UNTERM](http://untermportal.un.org/) provides official United Nations terminology.

 This guide is updated regularly.